-Your doctor and the radiologist, based on their experience, determine if follow-up is necessary.
-The radiologist will compare your new mammogram to the previous one for comparison, if possible.
+If possible, the radiologist will compare your new mammogram to a previous one.
 Patients may be called back for a second mammogram, called a diagnostic mammogram.
 The second mammogram provides additional views of the suspicious areas.
 The radiologist then classifies the calcifications:

 While a biopsy is scary, most women agree that they want to know if they have cancer to get it treated as quickly as possible.

-Do Calcifications Increase My Risk of Developing Breast Cancer?
+Do Benign Calcifications Increase My Risk of Developing Breast Cancer?